Department of Agriculture

 Find the 2024 SCBG application here.

-For additional information on the SCBGP, contact Amy Lyman at amy.lyman@agriculture.arkansas.gov.
+For additional information on the SCBGP, contact Amy Lyman at [email protected].

 Arkansas Urban and Community Forestry Grants

-The Urban and Community Forestry Grant exists to fund community projects that develop, improve, and/or promote urban and community trees and forests.
+Urban and Community Forestry Grants exist to fund community projects that develop, improve, and/or promote urban and community trees and forests.
+Urban & Community Forestry grants, administered by the Arkansas Department of Agriculture’s Forestry Division, are made available through federal grant funds from the United States Department of Agriculture (USDA) Forest Service.

-Urban & Community Forestry grants, administered by the Arkansas Department of Agriculture Forestry Division, are made available through federal grant funds from the United States Department of Agriculture (USDA) Forest Service.
-The maximum federal cost share of any project is 50% of the total expenditures for the project.
+The maximum federal cost share of annual Urban & Community Forestry Assistance grant projects is 50% of the total expenditures for the project.
 The non-federal match may be cash, services, or in-kind contributions.
-For more information click here.